-The Phares Family Grant for International Engagement is a $7,000 award administered by the Office of Undergraduate Research and Scholarly Activity.
+The Phares Family Grant for International Engagement is a $7,000 award administered by the Office of Undergraduate Research, Scholarly, and Creative Activity.
 Preference will be given to rising juniors and seniors who are unable to study abroad during the academic year, and who plan to travel abroad for a period of a minimum of two weeks for an independent research study that will enhance their overall undergraduate experience.
-Apply online by April 23rd.

 The Inspiration Behind the Phares Family Grant

 In the Spring of her Junior year, Katharine Herring Phares was awarded the Rose Travelling Fellowship, a brainchild of Professor Richard Rose JHU 1953.
 Professor Rose designed this fellowship for students who were unable to experience a study abroad program during the school year due to other academic or extra-curricular commitments.
 Katharine wanted to provide a similar opportunity for students today who were unable to study abroad due to other obligations or for financial reasons.
 Her experience was so transformational in her life in that it helped influence her choice of career, her love of travel and, as a result, she believes it was one of the more impactful accomplishments in her early life.
 With this in mind, she has gifted JHU with the Phares Family Grant for International Engagement to positively benefit others like her.